 2. Alcúdia – Mallorca’s big seaside resort

 Alcúdia is one of Mallorca’s most popular holiday resorts.
-Located on the north coast of Mallorca, it is very child-friendly and perfect for water dogs.
-Here is a more than 10 kilometres long, child-friendly beach, which stretches from Ca’n Picafort to Port d’Alcudia.
+Located on the north coast of Mallorca, it’s very child-friendly and perfect for water enthusiasts.
+Here is a more than 10 kilometers long, child-friendly beach, which stretches from Ca’n Picafort to Port d’Alcudia.
 There are plenty of opportunities for water sports and excursions.
 For example, take the whole family on a dolphin boat tour along the coast, where you can enjoy sunrise and watch the dolphins play.

-There are plenty of restaurants, so go and discover your own favourite.
-Start at L’Arca d’en Peter, which serves modern local cuisine and good wines.
+There are plenty of restaurants, so go and discover your own favorite.
+Start at L’Arca d’en Peter, which serves modern local cuisine and nice wines.
 Every Tuesday there is a large outdoor market in the town with local, edible products, clothes, shoes and jewellery.

 Stay on the waterfront in this holiday home with beautiful views of both the sea and the mountains.
-The house is located in a popular, quiet area within walking distance of the city, where you are also close to restaurants, shops and the old town.
-With only 100 metres to the beach and the possibility to borrow a surfboard and canoe (if available), the house is the perfect place for water dogs.
-There is room for eight people.
+The house is located in a popular, quiet area within walking distance of the city, where you’re also close to restaurants, shops and the old town.
+With only 100 meters to the beach and with the possibility to borrow a surfboard and canoe (if available), the house is the perfect place for water enthusiasts.
+There’s room for eight people.
 See more pictures and read more about the holiday home

 3. Chopin’s picturesque Valldemossa

 Nestled between high mountains, one of Mallorca’s most beautiful villages, Valldemossa, nestles in a lush valley.
-Valldemossa is the highest town on Mallorca (425 metres above sea level) and is inhabited by around 1700 people.
-The town’s well-preserved, picturesque centre with cobbled streets is generously decorated with flowerpots and fine tiled pictures on the houses, and here the quiet life is lived.
+Valldemossa is the highest town on Mallorca (425 meters above sea level) and is inhabited by around 1700 people.
+The town’s well-preserved, picturesque center with cobbled streets is generously decorated with flowerpots and fine tiled pictures on the houses, and here the quiet life is lived.

 Valldemossa has plenty of shopping and dining options.
-Visit the organic producer, Son Moragues, on the outskirts of the town, where you can buy olive oil and organic jams, among other things, and groups of 6 people can have a tasting experience.
-Eat traditional cuisine in cosy surroundings at Es Port in Valldemossa Port.
+Visit the organic producer, Son Moragues, on the outskirts of the town, where you amongst other things can buy olive oil and organic jams, as well as a tasting experience for groups of 6 people.
+Eat traditional cuisine in cozy surroundings at Es Port in Valldemossa Port.

 Holiday house near Valldemossa